QTM 405Pre-Trib, Mid-Trib, and Post-Tribulation Rapture Explained

 But if you walk into a cathedral in Rome, a Presbyterian church in Scotland, or an Orthodox church in Russia, you will hear a completely different story.
 They don't talk about vanishing cars or secret escapes.
 They talk about a King returning to judge the living and the dead.

-We are going to audit the Endgame.
+We are going to look at the end of the story.

-The Goal:
+The goal:

 1.1 The Return (Physical, Not Just Spiritual)